This post may contain affiliate links. Please read our disclosure policy.

-Learn how to make vanilla extract – a beautiful vanilla gift with free printable labels.
-Once you have homemade vanilla, you’ll never purchase store bought again!
+Learn how to make homemade vanilla extract.
+It makes a beautiful gift with our free printable labels.

 Homemade Vanilla Extract

-Most grocery stores offer vanilla beans.
+- Vanilla Beans – Most grocery stores offer vanilla beans.
 You’ll find them with spices.
 You can find them at Amazon, Sur La Table and Williams Sonoma as well.

 Vanilla is one of the most rare spices on earth- in fact, it’s almost as expensive as saffron.
 This flavor-rich pod is part of the vanilla orchid, produced in three main regions in the world.
 (Mexico, Madagascar and Tahiti) The most classic or common vanilla flavor is Madagascar, and that’s the vanilla pod you’re most likely to find when you search!

-Vanilla beans are graded by their moisture and quality.
+Vanilla Beans by Grade – Vanilla beans are graded by their moisture and quality.
 Grade A is the best, and Grade B vanilla beans are generally used for making vanilla extract!
 Save a little money by choosing a B Grade vanilla.

 Homemade Vanilla Extract